Town of Leicester Common 1912

 Leicester currently is town with a population of approximately 11,000, of which 1,900 are school age, and 2,200 are senior citizens.
 Although the majority of the residents commute to work in other cities or towns, there are over 300 businesses in town, including several restaurants, several working farms, three golf courses, two Frisbee golf courses, a nursing and rehabilitation facility, gymnastics training, numerous personal and professional service businesses, numerous other small businesses, plus Tractor Supply, Inc, and Walmart.

-Becker College has an active and growing campus in town.
 There is a section of town around the Town Common that has been designated a Historic District, including the May House on the Becker Campus.

 Town Government is New England Town Meeting style with a Town Administrator managing the day to day activities overseen by a board of five selectmen.